hoangnh15/DevOps-Lab1/Lab2/cloudformation/README.md

 - **Private Subnet**: Contains the private EC2 instance, which can only communicate with the internet through the NAT Gateway.
 - **Internet Gateway**: Provides internet access to resources in the public subnet.
 - **NAT Gateway**: Allows resources in the private subnet to access the internet without exposing them to inbound traffic.

+## Deploy AWS CodePipeline

+### Step 1: Clone and Push Source code from this repository into CodeCommit

+### Step 2: Create Project from AWS CodeBuild

+### Step 3: Create Pipeline to Deploy AWS infrastructure with CloudFormation